ashutoshraj01/REACT_SETUP_W-O_CRA/README.md

     - The build command asks us to build this package in main.js file.
 It actually runs all logic in webpack.config.js file.

 13. Run `npm run build`. it generates main.js file in our public folder.
 The file is actually over 1 MB in size.
 This is our development build.

+14. Start the application by giving `npm start` from terminal.
+This will start our dev server.

+15. Now we can try changing it to production build.
+For this you need to make the following change to webpack.config.js file.
+    `mode: "production"`

+    - Now running npm run build will create main.js file again but the size will be very less (<200kb).
+      With the optimization from 1000 KB to 200 KB, we might want to use production build always.
+But, we should use development mode while doing development because the hot reloading is faster in development mode.

+16. HMR is handled by webpack-dev-server.
+We can use HMR without page load option too.
+Setting the required options helps greatly in performance aspect.

+            `//If you want to use HMR but no live reload then use the below config in webpack.config.js
+            devServer: {
+                    hot: true ,
+                    liveReload:false
+                }

+            //If you want don't want to use HMR but want to use live reload then,
+            devServer: {
+                    hot: false ,
+                    liveReload: true
+                },

+            //If you want don't want to use live reload then,
+            devServer: {
+                    hot: false , //this is mandatory to be set to false for this
+                    liveReload: false
+                },`